rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Consent/consentStrategy.md

 3.  **Do you need fine-grained control over the consent mechanism, or are you using a non-TCF CMP?**
     *   **Yes:** Use the `setConsent` API (Option 3).
 You will need to build the logic to capture user consent and pass it to the SDK.
     *   **No (and you don't want to use a TCF CMP):** Re-evaluate if you truly don't need a CMP.
-If you only need simple "all or nothing" consent, the `setConsent` API with `{ "consent": true/false }` might suffice, but ensure this meets legal requirements in your operating regions.
+If you only need simple "all or nothing" consent, the `setConsent` API with `{ "track": true/false }` might suffice, but ensure this meets legal requirements in your operating regions.

 ## Key Considerations